payvision-development/recruitment-challenges/1.BlackCastle/readme.md

 # REST API implementation

 This is a Game of Thrones inspired REST API game.
-You are responsible to create the eng
+You are responsible to create the engine of the game.

 ## Your tasks

-1. Complete commented endpoints from api.js file with the most suitable code for a player management CRUD RESTful API.
+1. Implement the endpoints in **./src/api.js** file with the most suitable code for players and objects management REST API.
+You will find detailed instructions in this file.
 2. Write some tests for your code.
+Use test folder for this purpose.
-3. Answer all commented questions you finde in the code.
+3. Answer all commented questions you find in the code.

-4. Add basic authentication to /api path.
+**Bonus:**

-**Bonus:** include a postman collection in utils folder to test the app.
+1. Include a postman collection in utils folder to test the app.
+2. Add basic authentication to /api path.

 ## How to run the application using a local server

-Run the following command in your terminal from project root path:
+To run the project, open a terminal and execute the following command from project root path:

 Install dependencies